Native American Facts For Kids was written for young people learning about the Mandan Indian

 Traditionally, Mandan people only cut their hair when they were in mourning.

-Both men and women usually kept their hair in two long braids, but sometimes left it long and loose for special occasions.
+Both men and women usually kept their hair in two long braids,

 The Mandans painted their faces different patterns for war paint, religious ceremonies, and festive decoration.